 - Pack for your placement.
 Consider the realities of your new volunteer home and pack the right types of clothing and protective gear relevant to your project.
 Ask your organization if they have any recommended packing items for volunteers.

-- Buy traveler’s insurance that covers you for your volunteer activities (some traditional backpackers insurance exclude certain volunteer activities).
+- Review the best volunteer travel insurance companies, and some of them marketed to volunteers aren’t great so do your research.
+It should covers you for your volunteer activities (some traditional backpackers insurance exclude certain volunteer activities).

 - Consider gear insurance if your carrying heaps of electronics or valuables (often barely covered on traditional insurance plans).